Our Board of Trustees contribute their expertise, leadership and experience to the strategic direction and governance of the charity.

 Prof Meena Upadhyaya OBE

-Professor Meena Upadhyaya OBE obtained her PhD from Cardiff University and completed a fellowship with the Royal College of Pathologists (RCPath).
-She is an honorary distinguished professor in Medical Genetics at Cardiff University, Wales.
+Now retired, Professor Meena Upadhyaya OBE obtained her PhD from Cardiff University and completed a fellowship with the Royal College of Pathologists (RCPath).
+She is Emirita Professor in Medical Genetics at Cardiff University, Wales.

 Her research career focused on many genetic disorders, especially neurofibromatosis type I (NF1) and facioscapulohumeral muscular dystrophy.
 She has published 200 papers and has edited 3 books on NF1.
 She was awarded the European Theodore Schwann award for her outstanding contributions to NF1 research in 2013, OBE in 2016 and Saint David Award in 2017.